labcodes/django-react-boilerplate/README.EN.md

 }
 ```

 The naming pattern defined here for the `.css` files is the same used for the `.js` ones.
-The `{% render_bundle 'main' 'css' %}` tag in the Django template will search for CSS files begining with `main` and followed by a hash.
+The `{% render_bundle 'main' 'css' %}` tag in the Django template will search for CSS files beginning with `main` and followed by a hash.

-Now we can create our first style sheet and import it in the the components.
+Now we can create our first style sheet and import it into the components.

 ```
 $ mkdir assets/src/scss